sqwk/oct-gallery/README.md

 <a name="introduction"></a>
 ## Introduction

 Create galleries in the most simple way.
-The plugin storages the gallery as a single item, so, you can call the gallery for display it wherever you want in your website or if you need, you can link one or more galleries to a blog publication (just RainLab Blog) and the gallery will be available in ```post.galery``` objet
+The plugin storages the gallery as a single item, so you can call the gallery to display it wherever you want in your website or if you need, you can link one or more galleries to a blog publication (just [RainLab Blog](https://octobercms.com/plugin/rainlab-blog)) and the gallery will be available in ```post.galery``` object

 <a name="creategalleries"></a>
 ## Create Galleries